MicrosoftDocs/learn/learn-pr/azure/publish-express-node-app-service-vscode/includes/4-publish-app-azure-app-service-vs-code.md

 ## Deploy a website to Azure

 You have many options when you want to deploy a website to the Azure App service.
 For example, you could use git to upload the source code to a GitHub repository, then use the Kudu deployment system to roll it out to the Azure App Service.
-Alternatively, you could implement a complete DevOps continous deployment pipeline, by using Azure DevOps.
+Alternatively, you could implement a complete DevOps continuous deployment pipeline, by using Azure DevOps.

-However, if you want to complete the deployment fast, entirely within Visual Studio Code, you can by using the Azure App Service extension:
+However, if you want to complete the deployment fast, entirely within Visual Studio Code, you can use the Azure App Service extension:

 1. In the Azure explorer, connect to your Azure subscription and sign in.
 1. Create a new app in the Azure App service, with a globally unique name.